Majorana phases in high-scale mixings unification hypotheses: Introduction

 where for the analysis here we have chosen the real constants $(k_1, k_2, k_3) = (1,1,1)$.
 There are results pointing to the advantage of HSMR over the HSMU.
 However, here we analyse both scenarios given the new approach for the parameter space explorations.

-Both HSMU and HSMR were analysed within the framework of the SM extended by the minimum super-symmetric standard model (MSSM).
+Both HSMU and HSMR were analysed within the framework of the SM extended by the minimal super-symmetric standard model (MSSM).
 The beginning point of working with this hypothesis is to evolve the quark mixing angles from the low scale (mass of the $Z$ boson) to the supersymmetry (SUSY) breaking scale (which we take equal to $2 \textrm{ TeV}$) using the renormalisation-group (RG) evolution of the SM.
-After that, one uses the MSSM RG equations for evolution of quark mixing angles from the SUSY breaking scale to the unification scale, $M_{GUT} \sim 10^{16} \textrm{ GeV}$.
-Then, the HSMU hypothesis dictates one to put the quark mixing angles equal to that of the neutrinos at the unification scale.
+After that, one uses the MSSM RG equations for evolution of quark mixing angles from the SUSY breaking scale to the scale of the unification of neutrino and quark mixing, i. e., $M_{ \rm Unification} \sim 2 \times 10^{14} \textrm{ GeV}$, where the quark mixing angles after evolution turn out to be $\theta_{12}^q = 13.02^\circ$, $\theta_{13}^q=0.17^\circ$, $\theta_{23}^q=2.03^\circ$ and $\delta_{\rm cp}^q=68.925^\circ$.
+Then, the HSMU hypothesis dictates one to put the quark mixing angles equal to that of the neutrinos at the unification scale, which is also the scale of the dimension-$5$ Weinberg operator.
 In the next step, using the MSSM RG equations, the leptonic mixing parameters are run down from the unification scale to the SUSY breaking scale.
-From the SUSY breaking scale to the low scale, one uses the SM RG equations to run the mixing parameters.
+And finally, the SUSY breaking scale to the low scale, one uses the SM RG equations to run the mixing parameters.

+In order to get reasonable values of neutrino masses, the scale of the dimension-$5$ operator can not be higher than $\mathcal{O}(10^{14}) \textrm{ GeV}$~\cite{Weinbergscale}.
+In~\cite{Abbas:2015vba} it was shown that results do not change qualitatively when HSMR is analysed at scales up to the GUT scale, $ M_{GUT}=10^{16} \textrm{ GeV}$, within the framework of type-I seesaw mechanism.
+This is because, most of modifications due to RG runnings happen at scales much lower than the typical seesaw.
+Thus the results obtained via dimension-$5$ operator and those obtained from type-I seesaw mechanism are not very different over most of the parameters' region.

 Although neutrinos could be equally Dirac or Majorana particles in nature and many experiments are going on to test this issue ~\cite{Auger:2012ar,Alessandria:2011rc}, for Dirac mass of neutrinos, the Yukawa couplings seem to be unnaturally small.
 However, there is a subtle way to explain the smallness of neutrino masses, if they are Majorana particles, called sea-saw mechanism~\cite{Minkowski,GellMann:1980vs,Yanagida:1979as,Glashow:1979nm,Mohapatra:1979ia}.
 In this work we assume that neutrinos are Majorana particles.
 The fact that the RG evolution of Majorana neutrinos is extensively studied in the literature~\cite{Antusch:2005gp0,Drees2,Antusch:2005gp,Pluciennik, Babu,Antusch0,Mohapatra:2005gs,Mohapatra:2005pw, Agarwalla:2006dj,Casas:2003kh,Abbas:2014ala,Abbas:2013uqh,Srivastava:2015tza,Casas:1999tg}, facilitates our investigation.